 Soybean profits are a function of yield, price, and cost of production.
 Growers are limited on how much influence they can have on price and most growers have already done most of what they can do to limit the cost of production.
 That means yield is the one component of profit that has the greatest potential for growers to alter.
 On-farm tests will be established in several counties that include a plot that comes close to maximizing yield as possible.
 The maximum yield plot will have all treatments and then other plots will be the subtraction of one treatment to determine how much yield is lowered if that treatment is not used.
 Results will help producers determine what production components are appropriate to maximize soybean yields in a dry-land environment and help them improve farm-level profitability.

 There are several non-foliar products on the market for which there is little or no reliable local data on the efficacy of these products.
 Tests will be conducted to evaluate these products at on-farm sites across NC.
 Regardless of the results, producers stand to gain knowledge by knowing what yield changes, if any, are produced by which products, and at what cost.

-Fowler Crop Consulting, Impact Agronomics, Mclawhorn Crop Services, Protech Advisory Services and Tidewater Agronomics
+Fowler Crop Consulting, Impact Agronomics, McLawhorn Crop Services, Protech Advisory Services & Tidewater Agronomics

 A wide range of planting dates and varieties are used by North Carolina soybean farmers.
 Most data shows that earlier planting dates result in higher yields, but how early should growers be planting and what maturity groups should they use.
 The goal of this project is to investigate the interaction between planting date and maturity group.